 Exchange Blackjack is a variation created and played at Betfair.com.
 It gives players a different way of playing blackjack, as it introduces new rules and gameplay.
-Players bet against each other, unlike regular blackjack, to see whether any hand will win or not.
-It is like dealing with the stock market using blackjack.
-It is an interesting variant, although not as popular as others.
+Players bet against each other, unlike regular real money blackjack, to see whether any hand will win or not.

-Our guide will help you learn the different rules and how to play Exchange blackjack.
-Knowing where to play is crucial, and the fact that it was created by Betfair, it can only be found there.
-For those players that do play can take a look at the basic strategy section to get better odds of winning.
-Look at the brief history of the creation of Exchange Blackjack at the end.
+This OUSC guide will help you learn the different rules and how to play Exchange blackjack.
+Those players who play can take a look at the basic strategy section to get better odds of winning.

 Deposit Options include: